kratisto/docs/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 > [!success]
 >
-> If you encounter any issues that are not listed in this FAQ, please refer to the “*Troubleshoot*” section of our [guides on web hosting solutions](/products/web-cloud-hosting).
+> If you encounter any issues that are not listed in this FAQ, please refer to the “*Troubleshooting*” section of our [guides on web hosting solutions](/products/web-cloud-hosting).

 /// details | What should I do if my website stops working?